zechnerlab/StochasticCompartments/README.md

 This section exaplains how to define new models and independently perform simulations.

-The user can define a model through a variable of type 'System', which comprises the following fields:
+The user can define a model through a variable of type `System`, which comprises the following fields:
 ```julia
     name::String
     n_species::Int64                                  # Number of chemical species